Radiopurity screening of materials for rare event searches by neutron activation at the TRIGA reactor of Pavia: Measurement and analysis workflow

 \subsection{Expected NAA sensitivity at Milano-Bicocca}

-Finally, we estimate the sensitivities regarding the concentration of natural contaminants that could potentially be achieved with our experimental setup in the absence of interfering activation products.
+Finally, we estimate the sensitivities for \k, \u, and \th, i.e. the smallest concentrations of natural contaminants that could potentially be detected with our experimental setup in the absence of interfering activation products.
 It is important to note that this estimate serves primarily for illustrative purposes and has a key limitation: it does not account for correlated background, which varies depending on the sample under investigation.
+For this calculation, we combine Eq.~\ref{Eq:R_vs_nDec}, \ref{Eq:Currie} and \ref{Eq:DetLimit} to determine the activation rate $R^*$ corresponding to the Currie's detection limit (see Sect.~\ref{sec:NAAsensitivity}), which ensures a clear identification of the $\gamma$-peak of the activation product.

+Then, we use $R^*$ to calculate the corresponding number of target isotopes $\mathcal{N}^*=R^*/ (\sigma_\text{eff} \, \Phi)$ and, from these, the mass of the contaminant, which is finally divided by the mass of the sample to get the contaminant concentration.

-For this calculation, we start from Eq.~\ref{Eq:R_vs_nDec} and we explicate $R=\mathcal{N} \, \sigma_\text{eff} \, \Phi$.
-We assume a 6-hour irradiation in the Lazy Susan facility at the TRIGA reactor of Pavia and we use the neutron flux and effective cross section values obtained from the measurements presented in Sect.~\ref{sec:systematics} (see Table~\ref{tab:Flux_1_2}, 2$^{nd}$ column, and Table~\ref{tab:XS_eff}).
-Furthermore, we set the number of counts in the selected $\gamma$-peak equal to a $3\sigma$ Poissonian statistical fluctuation of the number of background counts, ensuring clear identification of the activation product within the sample.
+In Fig.~\ref{fig:Sensitivity} we show the attainable sensitivity for the concentration of natural contaminants as a function of measuring time with the BEGe detector, considering a generic plastic sample with $m_{sample}=10$\,g and assuming a 6-hour irradiation in the Lazy Susan facility at the TRIGA reactor of Pavia.
+To this aim, we use the neutron flux and effective cross section values obtained from the measurements presented in Sect.~\ref{sec:systematics} (see Table~\ref{tab:Flux_1_2}, 2$^{nd}$ column, and Table~\ref{tab:XS_eff}).

-In Fig.~\ref{fig:Sensitivity} we show the attainable sensitivity for the concentration of natural contaminants as a function of measuring time with the BEGe detector, assuming a generic plastic sample weighing 10\,g.
 For illustration purposes, we considered four different cooling times, ranging from a minimum of 4 hours to a maximum of 1.5 times the half-life of the activated product under study, and measuring times up to 3 times the same half-life.

-As one can see, concentrations ranging from sub-ppt (for $^{40}$K) to ppt (for $^{232}$Th) level concentrations seem achievable with our experimental setup with a $3\sigma$ confidence level.
+As one can see, concentrations ranging from a few ppq (for $^{40}$K) to a few ppt (for $^{232}$Th) are detectable with our experimental setup if the HPGe background is not increased by other activation products.